Black Tiger (professional wrestling): Black Tiger VII

-Black Tiger's seventh generation (VII), referred to simply as "Black Tiger", debuted during New Japan's Road to the Super Jr. 2Days Tournament, which took place on April 14 and 15, 2012, and which he went on to win.
+Black Tiger's seventh generation (VII) debuted during New Japan's Road to the Super Jr. 2Days Tournament, which took place on April 14 and 15, 2012, and which he went on to win.
 Following Kazushige Nosawa's May 23 arrest for smuggling cannabis, it was confirmed that he had been portraying Black Tiger.
 Two days later, New Japan officially pulled Tiger from the Best of the Super Juniors tournament.
 Nosawa has continued working as Black Tiger VII, most notably for All Japan Pro Wrestling.

 Black Tiger VIII

-Black Tiger's eighth generation (VIII) debuted with Team Filthy on NJPW Strong on episode 68 (November 28, 2021), where he attacked former Black Tiger Rocky Romero causing a DQ finish to a 5 vs 5 tag match, before being revealed to be Romero's former Havana Pitbulls team mate, Ricky Reyes.
+Black Tiger's eighth generation (VIII) debuted with Team Filthy on NJPW Strong on November 28, 2021, where he attacked former Black Tiger Rocky Romero, causing a DQ finish to a 5 vs 5 tag match, before being revealed to be Romero's former Havana Pitbulls team mate, Ricky Reyes.
 He used this gimmick until NJPW Windy City Riot 2022.

+Black Tiger IX

+Black Tiger's ninth and most recent generation (IX) debuted during New Japan's Fantastica Mania tour in 2026.
+Unlike other Black Tigers, Black Tiger IX debuted as a tribute to past Black Tigers and Tiger Mask IV, and as a celebration of the partnership between NJPW and CMLL.
+It was portrayed openly by CMLL Super Estrella Magnus.
+Although he was still billed by announcers as Magnus, he personally requested that he be billed as Black Tiger for the tour.
+At the end of the tour, Black Tiger IX embraced Tiger Mask IV in the ring after the latter defeated him.
+On the March 25 edition of CMLL Informa, it was officially announced that Magnus would be taking over as the ninth Black Tiger full-time.